 Best Upright Vacuums Under $200

-It's amazing how much difference a good vacuum can make.
+It's amazing the difference a good vacuum can make.
 An upright with strong suction can rejuvenate carpets, sweep floors, and pick up debris.
 Long cords and hoses can cut down on cleaning time, and cordless models go anywhere.
-Here are 11 upright vacuums under $200 -- including top picks from Cheapism.com -- that offer the right features and earn the approval of users and expert testers in online reviews.
+Here are 11 upright vacuums under $200 -- including top picks from Cheapism.com -- that offer desirable features and earn the approval of users and expert testers in online reviews.
 Many have proved especially useful to pet owners.
 The choice of bagged versus bagless is a matter of personal preference.

 Pros: Features like soft wheels, automatic cord rewind, an on-off switch for the brushroll, and easy transition between carpet and bare floors earn this upright high praise from users.
 They say the suction is plenty strong and doesn't flag.
 A washable dust cup and high-efficiency allergen filter complete the picture.
 The three-year warranty exceeds the norm.